Haschtl/RealTimeOpenControl/docs/TCP.rst

   print(response)
   # {'error':False, 'sent':True}

-Python example with :mod:`RTOC.LoggerPlugin`
+Python example with :mod:`.LoggerPlugin`
 -----------------------------------------------

-The following functions simplify access via TCP and are included in :mod:`RTOC.LoggerPlugin`.
+The following functions simplify access via TCP and are included in :mod:`.LoggerPlugin`.

 **This is strongly recommended for your project!**::